Discover the 8 Largest Sturgeon Ever Caught

 The increase in game and sport fishing created the International Game Fish Association.
 Established in 1939, this international group catalogs and records all world record game fish.

-To date, the largest sturgeon ever was a female beluga caught in 1827.
-It was 23 feet and 7 inches long, weighing 3,436 pounds.
-The fish was caught in the Volga Delta which runs through Europe and Russia.
+To date, the largest sturgeon was a female beluga (Huso huso) that was 23 feet and 7 inches long, weighing 3,436 pounds.
+The fish was caught in the Volga River estuary in Russia on May 28, 1827.
+Beluga sturgeon are prized for their caviar, which is considered a pinnacle of luxury.

 Atlantic Sturgeon